Top 3: Why we need more women in peacebuilding

 Ambassador Swanee Hunt from Inclusive Security says women on one side of a conflict are able to get beyond the pain, anger and hatred of that conflict to make connections in particular to women on the “other side”.

-"It's particularly dramatic with women because they will say things like 'We are all mothers' - so they will use that connection with their children to connect with mothers of children and feel like there's a certain empathy there."
+"It's particularly dramatic with women because they will say things like 'We are all mothers',” Hunt says.
+“So they will use that connection with their children to connect with mothers of children and feel like there's a certain empathy there."

-"When you consider that historically, over half of all peace agreements fail within the first five years – women’s involvement becomes imperative,” he said.
+Former House Foreign Affairs Committee Chairman Ed Royce says that when you consider that, historically, over half of all peace agreements fail within the first five years, women’s involvement becomes imperative.

-“Think about the lives saved and economies maintained by a 35 percent decrease in repeated conflicts."
+“Think about the lives saved and economies maintained by a 35 percent decrease in repeated conflicts," Royce says.

-Marie O’Reilly is head of research at Inclusive Security, and she found that “…when women influence decisions about war and peace and take the lead against extremism in their communities, it is more likely crises will be resolved without recourse to violence,” Ms O’Reilly said.
+Research from Marie O’Reilly, at the Institute for Inclusive Security, shows that when women influence decisions about war and peace and take the lead against extremism in their communities, it is more likely crises will be resolved without recourse to violence.